-d) The Planning Balance
+c) The Planning Balance

 Taking all the above in to account, it is considered that the proposed development of the site could be accommodated in a manner that would not cause unacceptable harm in respect of the protection of amenity.
-Moreover, with satisfactory controls over the mitigation employed in relation to noise, servicing / working and external lighting, the proposals would be socially and environmentally sustainable in the context of the Framework and would accord with the policies in the Local Plan.
+Moreover, with satisfactory controls over the mitigation employed in relation to noise (including from plant and machinery), servicing / working and external lighting, the proposals would be socially and environmentally sustainable in the context of the Framework and would accord with the policies in the Local Plan.